seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 Of him, sir.

 **OSRIC**
-I know you are not ignorant—
+I know you are not ignorant--

 **HAMLET**
 I would you did, sir; yet, in faith, if you did,
 it would not much approve me.
 Well, sir?

 **OSRIC**
-You are not ignorant of what excellence Laertes is—
+You are not ignorant of what excellence Laertes is--

 **HAMLET**
 I dare not confess that, lest I should compare with